 - 1. Unfasten the reservoir cap. - 2.
-Cover the small hole on the cap with your finger and pull up until the tube is fully exposed.
+Cover the small hole in the center of the cap with your finger and pull up until the tube is fully exposed.

 3. Read the fluid level on the tube.
 If the fluid level is near the "E" mark, fill the reservoir with windshield washer fluid up to the brim.